 - Legally, the first sale doctrine enables you to “sell or otherwise dispose” of your product as you see fit, subject to some conditions and exceptions.

-- Some Brands believe that your agreement with Amazon negates that right, as Amazon requires items being sold new to be “New” in every way — meaning still in original packaging, all parts and pieces included, any manuals or instructions included, and most importantly, all original manufacturer’s warranties to be intact and accessible by the customer.
+- Some brands believe that your agreement with Amazon negates that right, as Amazon requires items being sold new to be “New” in every way—meaning still in original packaging, all parts and pieces included, any manuals or instructions included, and most importantly, all original manufacturer’s warranties to be intact and accessible by the customer.

-- If an Amazon customer purchases an item from you, they would either not honor the warranty, or they would only honor the remaining warranty which began when you purchased the product from the authorized retailer.
+- If an Amazon customer purchases an item from you, they would either not honor the warranty, or they would only honor the remaining warranty that began when you purchased the product from the authorized retailer.

-- Your options include becoming an authorized retailer, offering the items for sale as “used”, or removing your product offers for that brand.
+- Your options include becoming an authorized retailer, offering the items for sale as “used,” or removing your product offers for that brand.

 - If the manufacturer contacts Amazon and states infringement (counterfeit) and they have proof they are the manufacturer and you do not have any proof you are an authorized reseller, if you claim to offer the manufacturer’s warranty, you will end up with a violation and possibly suspended.